Kingxukai/linux/Documentation/scsi/scsi_eh.rst

 highest-severity action means EH failure and results in offlining of all unrecovered devices.

-During recovery, the following rules are followed
+During recovery, the woke following rules are followed

- - Recovery actions are performed on failed scmds on the to do list, eh_work_q.
+ - Recovery actions are performed on failed scmds on the woke to do list, eh_work_q.
 If a recovery action succeeds for a scmd, recovered scmds are removed from eh_work_q.